slamora/brackets-wiki/Preview-Images-Research.md

 Common disadvantage:
 * getFocusedEditor returns null - this will break some extensions
 * Save as needs extra work

-_[pf] Another common disadvantage: we'd have to go through all our core features like Find, Replace, Quick Find Definition, file-scoped Find in Files, etc. and make them turn themselves off when an image is open.
-(Unless we feel ok about the sloppiness of no-op Find bars, etc. being accessible)._
+* Find, Replace, QuickOpen UI needs to be disabled, unless we feel ok with the clutter.

 ### Non modal image viewer in place of the text editor backed by immutable and empty document
 _Also known as Glenn's proposal_